Share via

 New-MailboxDatabase -Name db001 -Server MBX1 -LogFolderPath C:\ExchangeDatabases\db001\db001.log -EdbFilePath C:\ExchangeDatabases\db001\db001.db\db001.edb

-How do you know this step worked?
+How do you know you successfully created databases?

 Get-MailboxDatabase db001 | Format List *path*